klew00/okapi/aggregate-libraries/README.txt

 Currently, the idea is to do the following steps:

 - Build all of okapi (mvn clean install).
-   You must install the libraries.
+   You must package (mvn package or mvn install which in turn calls package) the libraries.
 - Build this module which does the following:
     - Backs up the eclipse.build.location\plugins directory, creating a plugins.zip file.
     - Copies all libraries installed under the "net.sf.okapi" groupId to the eclipse.build.location/plugins